Mendham Garden Center

 Spring

-Planning your Vegetable Garden during the winter months
+Planning your Vegetable Garden During the Winter Months

 The winter months are ideal for planning a summer vegetable garden.
 That process entails everything from plotting and building raised beds, amending soil, deciding which crops to grow, and determining the best layout to optimize sun/shade exposure and the plants’ irrigation needs.